nftsharing/nftsharing.github.io/README.md

 # Welcome to Official Homepage of rwaNFT Sharing
 We startup several Real World Asset NFT (rwaNFT) collections to bring you health, wealth and happiness.
+In near future, the rwaNFT connected to these collections will be launched.

 ## 7. Bandageman on Valentine's Day
 [Bandageman on Valentine's Day](https://opensea.io/collection/bandageman-valentine-day) is a collection of 10,000 unique NFTs, which are permanently fixed on Polygon Blockchain.
 Only 30% of them have a flower background, 10% of them have a love eye and 20% of them have a bunch of roses.
 We hope that all of holders have funs with them.
 In near future, the rwaNFT connected to this collection will be launched.